-A Proxmox Backup Server can be integrated into a Proxmox VE setup by adding the former as a storage in a Proxmox VE standalone or cluster setup.
+Proxmox Backup Server can be integrated into a Proxmox VE standalone or cluster setup, by adding it as a storage in Proxmox VE.

 See also the Proxmox VE Storage - Proxmox Backup Server section of the Proxmox VE Administration Guide for Proxmox VE specific documentation.